kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

     2023-05-04 12:06:00.081 INFO  com.kazurayam.myapp.MyApp3               - Exiting MyApp3 application
     2023-05-04 12:06:00.098 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/runMyApp3

+This file contains full lines of logs emitted by the classes in a Test Case run.
 This proves that I could customize the Logback configuration in Katalon Studio and could write the SLF4J logs into a text file.

 ## Further customization